hermangroup/docs/introduction/how-to-buy.rst

   https://koineks.com

-  Koineks serves the Turkish market and offers trading pairs for DASH against the Turkish Lira and Bitcoin.
+  Koineks serves the Turkish market and offers trading pairs for HISTORIA against the Turkish Lira and Bitcoin.

 Bitci